alexarne/League-Matchmaking/README.md

 is reported once the game has finished.
 However, this functionality broke between the months of September and November of 2022, leaving many platforms with dysfunctional systems.
-This project intends to showcase a quick fix to this problem, which is to repeatedly request results until one can be delivered, as well as using callbacks.
-This demonstration also results the game with regards to players not showing up, which some third party platforms do not.
+This project intends to showcase a quick fix to this problem, which is to repeatedly request results until one can be delivered.
+Callbacks have since then been repaired and are therefore offered as an alternative way of getting the results.
+This demonstration also results the game with regards to players not showing up after a set amount of time, which automates the process even further, but is something that third party platforms do not.

 ## Demonstration